LeoUschi232/MQSS-Passes-Suite/AI/README.md

   to unseen programs at inference.
 As a contender to GNN, use transformers to process graphs.
 If we effectively encode positional and local sub-structures of graphs and feed them to the transformer, then the transformer can outperform the classical GNN models.  __[Page 30]__
+- Markov chain oracle outperforms the Independent Identically Distributed probability distribution oracle, followed by the RIC methodology using a uniform probability distribution. __[Page 120]__
+-

 ## Grok Prompts